Marco Ponti: Life and career

-In addition to his career as director, Marco Ponti co-wrote some movies: Se Fossi In Te di Giulio Manfredonia (Cattleya, 2001), L'uomo perfetto (Cattleya/Warner, 2005—nominee as Best Story in the Nastri D'Argento del Cinema Italiano 2006, the critics' award), Cardiofitness (2007).
+In addition to his career as director, Marco Ponti co-wrote some movies: Se Fossi In Te di Giulio Manfredonia (Cattleya, 2001), L'uomo perfetto (Cattleya/Warner, 2005—nominee for Best Story in the Nastri D'Argento del Cinema Italiano 2006, the critics' award), Cardiofitness (2007).
 He also co-wrote and story edited the Italian adaptation of the play, film and TV series, The Odd Couple, in 2007.

-Marco Ponti also worked in theatre since 1997, his last work are the translations / adaptations for the stage of Shakespeare's Romeo and Juliet (2005) and Ethan Coen's off-Broadway play Almost an Evening.
+Marco Ponti also worked in theatre since 1997; his last works are the translations/adaptations for the stage of Shakespeare's Romeo and Juliet (2005) and Ethan Coen's off-Broadway play Almost an Evening.

-In 2007-2008 he teamed with the most famous Italian rockstars Lorenzo Jovanotti and Vasco Rossi.
+In 2007–2008 he teamed with the most famous Italian rockstars Lorenzo Jovanotti and Vasco Rossi.

-With Jovanotti he shot the documentary film La Luna di Giorno - Un ritratto in Movimento (The Moon by Day - A Portrait in Movement, edited in DVD and number one in the charts in January—March 2008), and the documentary Nessuna Ombra Intorno - Safari Live 2008.
+With Jovanotti, he shot the documentary film La Luna di Giorno - Un ritratto in Movimento (The Moon by Day - A Portrait in Movement, edited in DVD and number one in the charts in January—March 2008), and the documentary Nessuna Ombra Intorno - Safari Live 2008.

 With Vasco Rossi, the music video Il Mondo Che Vorrei.

 In 2010 he wrote and directed a TV movie: Ti amo troppo per dirtelo, starring Jasmine Trinca, Carolina Crescentini and Francesco Scianna.
 The movie ranked number 1 the day of screening.

 In 2012 he wrote and directed his third feature film, Passione Sinistra, starring Alessandro Preziosi, Valentina Lodovini, Vinicio Marchioni and the international supermodel Eva Riccobono.

-In 2015 he co-wrote and directed the adaptation of the best seller novel Io che amo solo te (Loving only you), written by Luca Bianchini.
+In 2015 he co-wrote and directed the adaptation of the best-seller novel Io che amo solo te (Loving only you), written by Luca Bianchini.
 Shot in Polignano a Mare, in the Apulia region, starring Riccardo Scamarcio, Michele Placido, Maria Pia Calzone, Luciana Littizzetto and again Eva Riccobono.
-The movie reached number one in the first weekend release.
+The movie reached number one in the first weekend of release.

-In 2016 he co-wrote and directed the sequel of his previous movie, as well adapted by the best seller novel La cena di Natale (The Christmas Dinner) by Luca Bianchini.
+In 2016 he co-wrote and directed the sequel of his previous movie, as well adapted by the best-seller novel La cena di Natale (The Christmas Dinner) by Luca Bianchini.
 The same cast was reunited, again in Polignano a Mare.
-The movie was released 24 November 2016 and opened at #2 in the Italian charts.
+The movie was released on 24 November 2016 and opened at #2 in the Italian charts.

-In 2017 he wrote and directed his sixth feature film, Una Vita Spericolata (Reckless), starring Lorenzo Richelmy, Eugenio Franceschini, and 2018 Berlin Film festival's Shooting Star Matilda De Angelis.
+In 2017 he wrote and directed his sixth feature film, Una Vita Spericolata (Reckless), starring Lorenzo Richelmy, Eugenio Franceschini, and 2018 Berlin Film Festival's Shooting Star Matilda De Angelis.
 The movie is scheduled to be released in spring 2018.

 Both movies Io che amo solo te and La Cena di Natale were screened at the Italian television Rai Uno in December 2017 and went straight to #1 and #2 in the season television charts.